mrkmg/git-stream/README.md

     git stream feature finish new-feature

-If you run into the message `Failed to merge feature/new-feature into master.
-Rebase Needed`, that means you can not simply merge the feature into master as master has been changed.
+If you run into the message `Failed to merge feature/new-feature into master.`, that means you can not simply merge the feature into master as master has been changed.
 This can often happen if multiple features are being finished.
 The fix is very easy.
 Rebase master into your new feature branch.

 While on the feature/new-feature branch, run the following commands: